Kotey538/fast_robots.github.io/docs/pages/lab1.md

 ![image](../images/lab1/Serial_floats.PNG)

 ## Task 3: GET_TIME_MILLIS command
-To add the GET_TIME_MILLIS command, I retrieved data from the Artemis's onboard timer using the millis() function and then appended the data in a similar manner to the previous tasks.
+To add the `GET_TIME_MILLIS command`, I retrieved data from the Artemis's onboard timer using the `millis()` function and then appended the data in a similar manner to the previous tasks.
 ```c
 case ECHO: